 Preheat your oven to 400°F (200°C).
 Slide the rolls into the oven once preheated and bake for 30-35 minutes.
-While the rolls are baking, make the cardamom glaze.
+While your rolls are baking, prepare the simple syrup.
+Combine the simple syrup ingredients in a saucepan and heat until boiling.
+Remove from the heat and let cool until ready to use.
+You will have some leftover syrup.
 When the rolls are finished baking, remove the oven, spread the glaze on the rolls’ tops, and let cool in the pan.

 This recipe uses pre-ground cardamom.
 If you’re using freshly ground cardamom, you might need to reduce the amount in the dough, filling, and/or glaze.

 Keywords: Sweet, breakfast, cinnamon roll, sourdough, enriched, butter, cardamom